Rodrigo Neves

 Rodrigo Neves Barreto (born 28 June 1976) is a Brazilian politician affiliated with the Democratic Labour Party (PDT).
-He was the mayor of Niterói from 2013 to 2020, currently serving as the executive secretary for the city.
-He was also a city councilor in Niterói from 1998 to 2007, state deputy in Rio de Janeiro, and state secretary of Social Assistance.
+He has been the mayor of Niterói since 2025, having previously served from 2013 to 2021.
+He was also the executive secretary for the city and a city councilor from 1998 to 2007.
+He also served as a state deputy in Rio de Janeiro and as state secretary of Social Assistance.

 Biography

 Early life

 Neves was born in 1976 in São Gonçalo.
 He graduated with a degree in social sciences from Fluminense Federal University in Niterói.
 During this time he became affiliated with the Secondary School Students Union of Niterói (UNES), where he defended demands such as free transportation passes for students, and was the leader of the movement for a strengthening of political ethics that became known as the "caras pintadas" movement in Niterói.

 He is married and has three children.

 Political career

 First affiliated with the Workers' Party (PT), Neves was a councilman in Niterói beginning in April 1998, assuming the position as a substitute to João Batista Petersen Mendes, who died that year.
 He was reelected for the 2005–2008 term with 6,086 votes, being the most voted for in that election.
 In 2006, he became a candidate for state deputy, being elected with 41,288 votes.
 He was a candidate for mayor in Niterói for the first time in 2008, reaching second position, losing to the PDT candidate, former mayor Jorge Roberto Silveira.
 He was reelected in 2010 with 38,856 votes.
 In 2011, Neves became the state secretary of Social Assistance and Human Rights, and was reelected as mayor in 2012 with 132,001 (52.55%) votes, defeating Felipe Peixoto of the PDT in the runoff.

 In 2015, he left the PT and then affiliated himself with the Green Party (PV) in anticipation for the 2016 election, winning reelection as mayor in a rematch against Felipe Peixoto (PSB) and state deputy Flavio Serafini (PSOL).
 He was reelected with 130,473 votes in the second round.
 On 6 May 2017, Neves inaugurated the Charitas-Cafubá tunnel that connects the South Zone of the Oceanic Region of Niterói.
 Considered a project of great importance for urban mobility in the region, the tunnel took approximately a year and 6 months to complete.
 At the end of 2017, he again left the PV and subsequently affiliated with the PDT to assume a position with the coordinating campaign of Ciro Gomes for his 2018 presidential run.